TV-Rename/tvrename/options.md

 |---|---|
 | *.tbn* |A KODI/XBMC specific jpeg.

-It is common for files to have the same base name for example: BigBuckBunny.avi, BigBuckBunny.srt and BigBuckBunny.nfo.
+It is common for files to have the same base name for example: BigBuckBunny.avi, BigBuckBunny.sub and BigBuckBunny.nfo.
 This helps keep them organised.

+TV Rename knows this, hence the "Copy/Move file with same base name as video" tick-box.
+Which gives you the ability to turn this functionality on or off.

+_Default:_ ***Ticked***

+The "Do" drop-down and text box underneath provide a degree of granularity to this function.

+Subtitle files come in a number of guises of which one of the most common is a .sub file.
+These are text files structured in a way that media players can establish the start time, finish time and content of a subtitle and display it.
+Quite often sources for these files give them a .txt extension, for example: BigBuckBunny.txt.
+Ticking the "Rename .txt to .sub" option will tell TV Rename to rename these files when copied or moved.

+_Default:_ ***Un-ticked***

+The next four items affect how TV Rename creates folders in your Media Library and recognises seasons when searching.

+The "Leading 0 on Season Numbers" tick-box simply tells TV Rename to use "Season 01"  instead of "Season 1" etc. when creating new folders.

+_Default:_ ***Un-ticked***

+The "Specials folder name:" text box allows you to modify the name used when creating a "Specials" folder for a show.

+It is common practice for specials to be labeled as part of "Season 0" so for example: special 3 of "Battlestar Galactica" would be labeled "Battlestar Galactica - S00E03 - The Story So Far"  and stored (by default) in the "Specials" folder.

+_Default:_ ***Specials***

+Similarly, the "Season folder name:" text box allows you to customise the name used when creating a "Season" in tour Media Library.

+_Default_ ***Season***

+The "Season search terms:" text box provides TV REname with a list of semicolon separated words the TV Rename will recognise as part of a season identifier when searching.

+_Default_ ***Season;Series;Saison;Temporada;Seizoen***

-The rest of the options are straightforward and need little explanation.
+The rest of the options in this pane are straightforward and need no explanation.

 {:.toplink}
 [Return to Preferences](#preferences)&nbsp;&#9670;&nbsp;[Return to Top]()